jariolaine/apex-blog/README.md

 * Oracle REST Data Service version 19.2 or higher

 ### Needed Privileges
-Ensure target schema associated to your APEX workspace has following privileges:
+Ensure target schema associated to your APEX workspace is registered to ORDS and has following privileges:
 * CREATE INDEXTYPE
 * CREATE PROCEDURE
 * CREATE SEQUENCE